 - Never keep any flammable item with any of the other stuff while moving.
 Make sure to drain all the fuel while packing.

 - Keep all the valuable items like jewelry, cash, and documents with yourself.
 Never transport these items in a moving truck.

-- Price is obviously an important factor to choose a moving company, however, it does not solely rely on the same.
+- Price is obviously an important factor to choose a cross country moving company, however, it does not solely rely on the same.
 It is very important to choose the one that provides quality services ensuring minimal damages.